 - E-commerce is growing fast, especially informal commerce – such as social media accounts that are makeshift shops.

-- Rising incomes in the country generate optimism in the population and increase consumer demand for a wide variety of products.
+- Rising incomes generate optimism in the population and increase consumer demand for a wide variety of products.

 - Consumers tend to indulge and make impulse purchases instead of saving their money, typically seen in other Southeast Asian countries.